 To address such risks as well as health and safety concerns and to contribute to the decent working conditions at the 2018 FIFA World Cup stadiums, FIFA and the LOC have, for the first time in the build-up to a FIFA World Cup, developed and implemented a unique tailor-made system for monitoring working conditions of workers engaged in the construction and renovation of ten 2018 FIFA World Cup stadiums, including the arena in Saint Petersburg.
 Our monitoring system is being implemented with substantial involvement of the Russian Trade Union of construction industry and Building and Woodworkers International (BWI).
 Their participation and monitoring contribute a lot to ensuring that rights and concerns of workers are duly considered and addressed.”

+How many workers in total have worked at the stadium during 11 year of construction?
 “The number of workers involved in the stadium construction very much depends on the construction stage and the types of construction works.
 Therefore, it may vary significantly during a year and over the construction period.
 In 2016, the largest number of workers at the stadium reached almost 4,200 (end of November 2016).
 At present, about 1,700 people are working on the site.”

+And how many of the workers have been migrants workers?
 “The total number of migrant workers involved in the stadium construction very much depends on the construction stage and the types of construction works.
 Therefore, it may vary significantly during a year and over the construction period.
 For example, in February 2017 this number was approximately 55%.
 These workers mainly came from Ukraine, Tajikistan, Uzbekistan, Kyrgyzstan, Serbia and Belarus.”

+We have been informed that the majority of the migrant workers didn’t have any contracts, didn’t receive the pay they were promised, many didn’t receive any pay at all.
+Are you concerned about the fact that the fundamental rights for works hasn’t been in place?
 “Information received following visits and surveys by national and international experts, including trade union representatives, do not corroborate your findings.
 In 2016, these experts performed on four occasions two-days inspection visits to the stadium in Saint Petersburg to ensure that decent working conditions are in place.
 The focus was laid on checking the labour agreements, timely payments of salaries, health & safety issues as well as workers’ living conditions.
 During these visits, said experts and trade union representatives interviewed close to 100 workers.
 We did not get any evidence of the issues you are referring to.
 However, as a result of the visits and their findings, all incompliances with respect to labour law and other inconsistencies were reported to the stadium and city authorities together with the recommendations for measures to remedy them.

 For FIFA and the LOC, the respect of human rights of all workers involved in the construction of the 2018 FIFA World Cup stadiums are of utmost importance.
 We are committed to making the working conditions compliant with all applicable international standards as well as Russian legal requirements.”

+Do you think it is okay to use workers from North Korea?
+If yes, feel free to elaborate.
 “On average, almost 50% of the workers involved in the construction of the ten 2018 FIFA World Cup stadiums are migrant workers.
 It is very important to stress that for FIFA and LOC the respect of human rights of ALL workers involved in stadiums construction is very important, regardless of the workers’ nationality or citizenship.
 Within the framework of our decent working conditions monitoring system we monitor and assess working conditions of all workers at the stadium construction sites, independently of their migrant status.
 It is also being checked that migrant workers are legally employed, received all relevant permissions and are treated in accordance with the applicable legal requirements and standards.”

+Did you know that there have been hundreds of North Korean workers at Krestovsky stadium?
 “As far as we are aware there were only few workers from North Korea and they performed finishing works during a short period of time.“

+People with knowledge of the working conditions at Zenit Arena describes the workplace as “a complete mess”.
+In your opinion; Is this a correct description?
 “The construction of the stadium in Saint Petersburg has not progressed without hitches.
 That is why the situation was taken under control at the highest level of governance and government.
 As you know, the stadium is in the final stage of preparation and will host FIFA Confederations Cup matches in June/July this year.
 A FIFA delegation has recently conducted an inspection visit in the stadium and was pleased with the progress.
 We have no doubt that all site works will be completed on time.”

+Norway says The leader of the Norwegian Confederation of Trade Unions (LO), Gerd Kristiansen, is not surprised by the findings in Russia.
+“For big events, like Sochi and Qatar, we know that basic workers’ rights are not being upheld.
+And slavery is illegal.
 “On the question ‘should Russia lose the right to host the World Cup’, I am tempted to say yes.
 But we believe in dialogue.
 We must demand inspections and put pressure on FIFA.
 I will make sure the Norwegian Football Association (NFF) address this at FIFA level,» the LO-leader says.

+Sven Mollekleiv is president of the Norwegian Red Cross and the head of the NFF Ethics Committee.
 “The football organisations – like the NFF, UEFA and FIFA – must follow international guidelines regarding basic human rights like work conditions.Football has a communal responsibility when it comes to international tournaments.
 The debate regarding these issues in Qatar is on-going.
 It is imperative that what goes on in Russia is also scrutinised,» Mollekleiv says.

+The Ethics Committee Chairman will ask for a meeting with the NFF.
 “The NFF has an independent responsibility to directly pressure UEFA and FIFA and to wholly commit to full transparency in all such matters.
 To say we are only one of 208 FIFA member countries is not good enough.
 Everyone has a responsibility.
 It is a deciding factor for the credibility of football, and I will challenge the NFF Board that this will be addressed properly.”